 No. The handfasting is a personal ceremony based on your beliefs, and what is important to you.
 I have performed ceremonies for Christians, Hindus and atheists (and Pagans!).
 The day is all about you.

 Where Can I Get Handfasted?

 You can get handfasted absolutely anywhere, provided you have the landowners permission.
-We have performed handfastings in many varied locations, including the middle of rivers, a shop, on top of hills, in ancient hillforts, amongst stone circles, in pub gardens, in hotel gardens, in private gardens, in forests, moors, parks and dales.
+I have performed handfastings in many varied locations, including the middle of rivers, a shop, on top of hills, in ancient hillforts, amongst stone circles, in pub gardens, in hotel gardens, in private gardens, in forests, moors, parks and dales.
 If you have a favourite space then you can hold your ceremony there.
-Please get in touch with us and we will help you find your perfect location.
-For some ideas about the sort of venues that have been popular with others, have a look at our links page.
+Please get in touch with me and I will help you find your perfect location.
+For some ideas about the sort of venues that have been popular with others, have a look at the links page.

 Why Isn't It Legal?

 Under English & Welsh Law, the only wedding ceremonies that is recognised in law are those that are solemnised by a Registrar on Approved Premises.
 The Civil Wedding ceremony must be secular, and many Registrars do not even allow the playing of songs which have a vague religious theme - so 'Angels' by Robbie Williams is banned in many Registry Offices.

 A religious ceremony can take place at a Church or Chapel of the Church of England or Church of Wales or any other place of worship which has been formally registered by the Registrar General for marriages as long as a Registrar is in attendance.

 How Do I Get Around the Legal Bit?

 1. Hold the ceremony at a venue which is an Approved Premises for a wedding ceremony.
 If you do this please note that the Registrar may demand that the Civil Registration of the Marriage takes place in a separate room to that in which the Handfasting takes place.